Skip to main content

 • Circular nesting that can cause security issues, such as providing users with too many application permissions or causing applications to crash.

-Last but not least, security auditing of Active Directory can help organizations comply with various IT cybersecurity requirements.
+Security auditing of Active Directory can also help your organization meet IT cybersecurity requirements.
 The most common standards, laws, and regulations obligate organizations to secure sensitive client data and control access to it.
-A dedicated SOX, GDPR, HIPAA, or SOC 2 compliance tool with an AD auditing function enables you to track actions (logging on and off, accessing files and folders, etc.) performed by users across your IT infrastructure.
+A dedicated SOX, GDPR, HIPAA, or SOC 2 compliance tool with AD auditing capabilities enables you to track actions (logging on and off, accessing files and folders, etc.) performed by users across your IT infrastructure.

 What should Active Directory audits report on?